Where to Taste Merlot in Sonoma County

-Let’s tour the county’s mostly warmer, Merlot-loving appellations, starting in the south:
+Let's tour the county's Merlot-loving appellations:

 For many years, one of the top wines at this mountaintop winery, and which gets regular attention and acclaim from the top critics, has been their unusually labeled Sonoma-Napa Merlot.
 In fact, the ranch is split between the counties.
 Seated tastings and tours available.

 Making a claim as the first to plant Merlot in Sonoma Valley in the 1970s, this iconic, California mission-styled winery hosts a popular, sumptuous wine and food program.
 The reserve Merlot comes from their certified sustainable Behler vineyard down the road, and even the entry-level Merlot is also partly sourced from Behler and the Wild Oak vineyard adjacent the winery.